maciejkorsan/syncano-katacoda/maciejkorsansyncano/step1.md

 ⌨️ `npm install -D @syncano/cli`{{execute}}

- Initiate your first Syncano Project & create your Syncano account
+ Initiate your first Syncano Project & create your Syncano account.
+The account you'll create can be used later - it's a free, fully-functional 90 days trial.
+You'll get details on your e-mail ✉️

 ⌨️ `npx s init`{{execute}}

- The account you create can be used later - it's a free, fully-functional 90 days trial.
-You'll get details on your e-mail ✉️
+When asked for project template please choose `Hello World Project Template`